uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 **Summary:** For-loops tend to emphasise the *objects* that we're working with (say, a vector of numbers) rather than the *operations* that we want to apply to them (say, get the mean or median or whatever).
 This is inefficient because it requires us to continually write out the for-loops by hand rather than getting an R function to create the for-loop for us.

-As a corollary, for-loops also pollute our global environment with the variables that are used counting variables.
+As a corollary, for-loops also pollute our global environment with the variables that are used as counting variables.
 Take a look at your "Environment" pane in RStudio.
 What do you see?
 In addition to the `kelvin` and `fahrenheit` vectors that we created, we also see two variables `i` and `k` (equal to the last value of their respective loops).
 Creating these auxilliary variables is almost certainly not an intended outcome when your write a for-loop.^[The best case I can think of is when you are trying to keep track of the number of loops, but even then there are much better ways of doing this.]
 More worringly, they can cause programming errors when we inadvertently refer to a similarly-named variable elsewhere in our script.
 So we best remove them manually as soon as we're finished with a loop.

 ```r